Specialist Commercial Mortgage Broker

 The buy to let market is competitive and complex.
 A specialist broker understands which mortgage lenders are actively lending, their specific lending criteria, and how to structure your application for the best outcome.
 Our team acts as your credit broker, comparing deals across 100+ lenders to find the right mortgage product for your property investment.

 Matt Lenzie's background in corporate banking at Lloyds Bank and Bank of Scotland means we bring institutional-level expertise to every application.
-We are authorised and regulated by the Financial Conduct Authority.
-A buy-to-let mortgage can be used to purchase a property for business use or pure investment — we help you navigate the options.
+Commercial mortgages are unregulated lending and fall outside the FCA's regulated mortgage perimeter.
+We do not hold FCA authorisation because the products we arrange are unregulated; where a deal would require FCA authorisation, we refer it to a regulated firm.
+A buy-to-let mortgage can be used to purchase a property for business use or pure investment, we help you navigate the options.
 Whether you need a deposit calculation, a decision in principle, or full application support, contact us to discuss your requirements.
 A valuation of the property will be required as part of the application process.

 Matt Lenzie